 Bio-CCS creates negative emissions

-One of the unique qualities of the projects in Oslo and Stockholm is the ability to capture and store carbon from biological sources, like biomass or waste sludge.
+One of the unique qualities of the project in Oslo is the ability to capture and store carbon from biological sources, like biomass or waste sludge.
 This provides a double climate benefit: Emissions from the combustion of fossil fuels are prevented and the CO2 contained in the biological material is captured, thereby removing CO2 from the atmosphere.
 We call this Bio-CCS.
 It is the most cost-efficient way of removing CO2 from the atmosphere.

 The Intergovernmental Panel on Climate Change confirms that CCS in general and the "CO2 negative emissions" enabled by Bio-CCS in particular are crucial for reaching the 1.5-degree target set out in the Paris Agreement.
 In fact, most climate scenarios show that we’ll need to remove billions of metric tonnes of carbon dioxide annually, while also ramping up emissions reductions.